-You will be trained in health prevention, basic first aid, and treatment of medical illnesses found in-country.
+You will also receive training in illness prevention, basic first aid, and treatment of medical illnesses found in-country.
 During the safety and security training sessions, you will learn how to reduce risks at home, at work, and during your travels.
 You will also learn various strategies for coping with unwanted attention, how to identify safety risks in-country, and about Peace Corps’ emergency response and support systems.

 Pre-Service Training (PST)

 The Peace Corps employs a community-based model during pre-service training.
 It is based on adult learning methods that emphasize individual responsibility for developing the competencies to function independently as a Volunteer.
-You will live with a family, take care of your own needs, and work either independently or in small groups to accomplish tasks that build your skill levels.
+You will live with a host family, take care of many your own needs, and work either independently or in small groups to accomplish tasks that build your skill levels.
 Malawian facilitators will help you learn the necessary language and intercultural communication skills to accomplish your living and work tasks.
-You cannot be sworn-in to Peace Corps service until you have clearly demonstrated the attributes and skills necessary to meet the needs of your assignment.
+Demonstrating the attributes and skills necessary to meet the needs of your assignment is a pre-requisite to taking the official oath of service to become a Peace Corps Volunteer service.
 You can monitor and demonstrate your own progress through self-evaluation, consistent feedback from staff and facilitators, and participation in daily activities.
 Your success in this learning period requires full participation and, for some, a measure of sacrifice in terms of time and personal comfort.
 Investment of effort during this time will be well worth the rewards of satisfaction and well-being you will experience as a Volunteer.
-Throughout your training, you will live with a Malawian family and work in villages and schools.

-Technical training will prepare you to work in Malawi by building on the skills you already have and helping you develop new skills in a manner appropriate to the needs of the country.
-The Peace Corps staff, Malawi experts, and current Volunteers will conduct the training program.
+Technical training will prepare you to work in Malawi by building on the skills you already have and helping you develop new skills in a manner appropriate to the needs of the volunteer assignment.
+Peace Corps staff and other Malawi experts will conduct the technical training program.
 Training places great emphasis on learning how to transfer the skills you have to the community in which you will serve as a Volunteer.
 Technical training will include global core and sector-specific sessions, as well as sessions on the general economic and political environment in Malawi and strategies for working within such a framework.
 You will be introduced to your project framework which provides your sector’s strategic plan.
 You will continually be supported and evaluated throughout training and also given feedback in order to build the confidence and skills you need to undertake your project activities and be a productive member of your community.

 Language proficiency is at the heart of successful Peace Corps service and effective language skills are essential to your personal and professional satisfaction.
 Language proficiency is critical not only to your job performance, but also helps you integrate into your community, can ease your personal adaptation to the new surroundings, and supports your personal safety.
-As a result, language training is central to the training program and closely tied to intercultural competence, diversity and inclusion training.
-Malawi language facilitators teach formal language classes six days a week in small groups of three to five.
+As a result, language training is central to the training program and closely tied to intercultural competence, diversity, and inclusion training.
+Malawian language facilitators teach language classes six days a week in small groups of three to five.
 Your language training will incorporate a community-based approach.
 In addition to classroom time, you will be given assignments to work on outside of the classroom and with your host family.
-The goal is to get you to a point of basic social communication skills so you can practice and develop language skills further once you are at your site.
-Prior to being sworn in as a Volunteer, you will work on strategies to continue language studies during your service.
+The goal is to get you to a point of basic social communication skills so you can practice and develop language skills further once you are in your host community.

 Intercultural Competence, Diversity, and Inclusion Training

 Cross-cultural training will provide opportunities for you to reflect on your own cultural values and how they influence your behavior in Malawi.
 You will also discuss the questions you have about the behaviors and practices you observe in Malawi, exploring the underlying reasons for these behaviors and practices.
 Cross-cultural and community development training will help you improve your communication skills and understand your role as a facilitator of development.
 Training will cover topics such as the concept of time, power and hierarchy, gender roles, communication styles, and the concept of self and relationships.
-Because adjusting to a new culture can be very challenging, you will participate in resiliency training which provides a framework and tools to help with adjustment issues.
-As part of your PST, you will live with a Malawi host family.
-This experience is designed to ease your transition to life at your site.
-Families go through an orientation conducted by Peace Corps staff to explain the purpose of PST and to assist them in helping you adapt to living in Malawi.
-Many Volunteers form strong and lasting friendships with their host families.
-You will be exposed to topics such as community mobilization, conflict resolution, gender and development, informal and adult education strategies, and political structures.
+Because adjusting to a new culture can be challenging, you will also participate in resiliency training which provides a framework and tools to help with adjustment issues.

 During Pre-Service Training, you will be given basic medical training and information.
 You will be expected to practice preventive health care and to take responsibility for your own health by adhering to all medical policies.
-Trainees are required to attend all medical sessions.
-The topics include preventive health measures and minor and major medical issues that you might encounter while in Malawi.
-Nutrition, mental health, setting up a safe living compound, and how to avoid HIV/AIDS and other sexually transmitted infections (STIs) are also covered.
-It will be important to be open and remain culturally sensitive as you undergo health training and suspend judgement as to not project your cultural beliefs and values.
+Additionally, you will learn more about nutrition, mental health, water and food safety, and prevention of malaria, COVID-19, HIV/AIDs, and other sexually transmitted infections.

 Safety and Security Training